sky192/React-shopping-cart/README.md

 # SPA Shopping Website
-product Details Page and Shopping cart created with useReducer and useContext.
+Product Details Page and Shopping cart created with useReducer and useContext.